Message from the Vice Chancellor

 Our campus is located in Fayetteville, Arkansas, just one mile from the University of Arkansas campus.
 To learn more about life in northwest Arkansas, visit www.FindingNWA.com.
 To learn more about the UAMS investment in Northwest Arkansas, read on and explore our site.

 UAMS has two family medicine clinics, in Fayetteville and Springdale, where 29 family medicine residents practice, along with additional full and part-time physicians.
-More than 50,000 patients in northwest Arkansas receive care at these two clinics each year.
-UAMS provides specialty pediatric care through the Centers for Children in Lowell and at Arkansas Children’s Northwest.
+More than 50,000 patients in Northwest Arkansas receive care at these two clinics each year.
+UAMS provides specialty pediatric care through the Children’s Center for Health and Wellness and at Arkansas Children’s Northwest in Springdale.

 ANGELS – the Antenatal and Neonatal Guidelines, Education, and Learning System – has sites in Washington, Benton, Carroll, and Boone counties and is designed to connect high risk obstetric and perinatal patients with access to the best specialty care via telemedicine, reducing the amount of time families have to spend traveling to Little Rock.

 UAMS in Northwest Arkansas is also part of ARSAVES – Stroke Assistance through Virtual Emergency Support – and works with five hospitals in Northwest Arkansas to connect stroke patients with vascular neurologists who are available for consultation 24/7.

 UAMS continues to invest heavily in Northwest Arkansas, and we look forward to bringing additional clinical services close to home.